 Learning how to eat to lose weight for good will often mean making a commitment to some life long changes – but it’s not as hard as it sounds I can assure you.
 In this post I will show you how to do this simply, easily and effectively, with no restrictive diets, just proper wholesome low GI foods.

 First of all, don’t be put off by the sound of ‘life long changes’, just remember that short term diets don’t really work.
 Yes, you may initially lose the weight you wanted to lose, but what happens then?
 Your diet is over, you’ve reached your goal, and more often than not you will slowly but surely slip into old eating patterns again.

 The yoyo dieting cycle:

 This leads to you not only gaining back all of your hard lost weight, but often a bit more on top.
 And so begins a cycle of yoyo dieting – each time it just gets harder and harder to lose the gained weight, and in the process you start to mess up your metabolism completely.
-This is a pattern I was stuck in for years (probably since the age of 14 – in the late 80’s when those ‘lose 10lbs in 3 days’ types of diets came about).
+This is a pattern I was stuck in for years (probably since the age of 14 – in the late 80’s, when those ‘lose 10lbs in 3 days’ types of diets were everywhere!).